Crystalline Silica Testing Lab Houston, TX

 Can you analyze both respirable dust and silica from the same filter?

 Yes.
 We can perform a gravimetric analysis for total respirable dust (NIOSH 0600) and then subsequently analyze that exact same PVC filter for crystalline silica via XRD (NIOSH 7500).
-This provides a complete exposure profile from a single worker sample.
+This provides a complete exposure profile from a single worker sample at significantly lower combined cost than running separate analyses on separate filters.

 What turnaround times do you offer for silica testing?